MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/ropfasttransfersourcecopyto-operation-fails.md

 ---
 title: RopFastTransferSourceCopyTo operation fails on messages
-description: The RopFastTransferSourceCopyTo operation fails on the messages with a large HTML message body because input document is too complex.
+description: The RopFastTransferSourceCopyTo operation fails on messages that have a large HTML message body because the input document is too complex.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm